Microsoft (MSFT)

 Personal Computing includes the renowned Windows operating system along with Gaming (Activision, Minecraft, Xbox) and Bing, its search engine.
 This segment is the least levered to AI, though the technology is shaking things up in its search business, which is attempting to chip away at Google’s 80%+ market share.

-Microsoft’s Personal Computing performance was uninspiring over the last five years as its top line grew at a 2.8% annual rate.
-Recently, momentum has picked up as its annualized growth accelerated to 5% over the last two years.
+Microsoft’s Personal Computing performance was uninspiring over the last five years as its top line grew at a 1.5% annual rate.
+Its momentum has deteriorated even further, as its sales dropped by 2.5% annually over the last two years.

 9. Profitability